 Investment Cost

 You should view investment costs holistically.
-This includes the cost of initially standing up the solution as well as the ongoing maintenance and upgrade.
+This includes the cost of initially standing up the solution and the ongoing maintenance and upgrade.
 There is both an absolute and a relative view of this cost.
 The absolute view speaks to your total cost.
 The relative view focuses on answering these questions:

 Time to Market